Iceland in June | Everything You Need to Know

 If you’re in Reykjavik for this holiday, you can visit the old fish-packing district, now the hip and cool Grandi, about 1.5 miles (2.4 kilometers) from the downtown area.

 There are free cultural events at many of Reykjavik's museums, especially the Reykjavik Maritime Museum.
-Some restaurants will also offer special seafood soup, and there may be outdoor vendors tempting you with seafood treats.
-You can even watch the fisherman put the fish (and alien-like creatures of the deep) on ice!
+Some restaurants will also offer special seafood soup, and outdoor vendors will tempt you with seafood treats.
+You can even watch the fisherman put the fish (and alien-like creatures of the deep) on ice.

 Lobster Festival in Hofn